HenrikPaetzold/nearcut_bot/README.md

 # Nearcut Appointment Finder

 This project searches for free dates on Nearcut pages within a predefined timespan.
 It was created as a fun little project to help me get an appointment.
+Therefore it is not maintained and probably doesn't work anymore.

 ## Getting Started